esphome/esphome-docs/cookbook/lvgl.rst

 .. figure:: images/lvgl_cook_gradient_styles.png
     :align: center

 In this example we prepare a set of gradient styles in the *theme*, and make some modifications in a *style_definition* which can be applied in a batch to the desired widgets.
-Theme is applied automatically, the style definition is applied manually.
+Theme is applied automatically, the style definition is applied manually (read further to see how).

 .. code-block:: yaml